-Animals in school [permanent or visiting].
-Ensure animals' filing quarters are kept clean and away from food areas.
-Waste should be disposed regularly, and litter boses not accessible to children.
-Children should not play with animals unsupervised.
-Hand-hygiene should be supervised after contact with animals and the area where witting animals have been kept should be throughly cleaned after use.
-Veterinary advice shoulds or animal welfare and animal health issues and the sustability of the animal as a pet.
-Reptites are not suitable as pets in schools and runseries, as all species carry asimonels.
+Animals in school (permanent or visiting).
+Ensure animals' living quarters are kept clean and away from food areas.
+Waste should be disposed or regularly, and litter boxes not accessible to children.
+Children should not piply with animals unsupervised.
+Hand-hygiene should be supervised after contact with animals and the area where visiting animals have been kept should be thoroughly cleaned after use.
+Veterinary advice should be sought on animal wester and animal health issues and the suitability of the animal as a pet.
+Reptites are not suitabile as pets in schools and nurseries, as all species carry salmone(la.

+Vulnerable children

-Vulnerable children Some medical conditions make children vulnerable to infections that would rarely be serious in most children, these include those being treated fo leukemin or other canciers, on high doses of steriods and with conditions that seriously veduce immunity.
-Schools and ruseries and childrenicle will normally have been made aware of such children.
-These children he practically vulnerable to chickerpox, messiss and pravious 19 and, if exposed to either of these, the parentitioner should be informed principly and further medical advice sought.
-It may be advisable for these or individual to the present continues the pre
+Some medical conditions make children vulnerable to infections that would rarely be serious in most children, these include those being treated for selectaness or other cancers, on high doses of stencids and with conditions that seriously reduce immunity.
+Schools and nurseries and childrenicker will normally have been made water of such children.
+These children are perticularly vulnerable to childrenic, measles and parvovius B19 and, if exposed to either of these, the parent/burer should be informed principly and further medical solvice sought.
+It may be advisable for these children to these additional immunisations, for exemple presumococcal and influenza.
+This guidance is being raid to give general solvice to solvicios and children extitings.
+Some ovierable children may need further procadures to be liver, which should be discussed with the parent occurrent.